EPE-GOV-BR/epe4md/cran-comments.md

 ## R CMD check results

-This is the first submission
+  This is the first submission.

-Test for R CMD Check workflow

-Test for new Actions policy allowing external libraries to work on the workflow
+    There was 1 NOTE:

+* checking dependencies in R code ...
+NOTE
+  Namespace in Imports field not imported from: 'magrittr'

+  magrittr is a build-time dependency.

 ## Downstream dependencies

+  There are currently no downstream dependencies for this package.